-Lloyd's has expressed its support for innovation and good business growth within the market, while reinforcing through the 2019 approval process that perennially unprofitable areas must demonstrate a return to profit.
-We anticipate that these actions will help drive improvement in market conditions as the market focuses on sustainable underwriting.
+Lloyd's has expressed its support for innovation and good business growth within the market, while reinforcing through the 2020 approval process that perennially unprofitable areas must demonstrate a return to profit.
+It is anticipated that these actions will help drive improvement in market conditions as the market focuses on sustainable underwriting.